darin-costello/darin-costello.github.io/_posts/2017-06-13-color_blob.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fuwC1P1KDzo" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 The color blob tracker is a ros package that runs the web cam, finds all blobs in each frame, and publishes there locations and colors.
 Other nodes deal with adjusting the colors, and translating colors to spheros.
-In testing this system could uniquely identify about 11 spheros with no mistakes.
+In testing, this system could uniquely identify about 11 spheros with no mistakes.
 It worked with more but occasionally would mix them up.

 The final ros packages can be downloaded [here](/data/color_blob.zip)